swfiua/80days/stories/index.rst

 .. description:
 .. type: text

-This project started with an idea from Yves at the ToneZone gym in Bermuda.

-He wanted to create an 80 day challenge whereby teams of 5 people collect miles as they do exercises and see how far round the world they can get in 80 days.
+The idea is to create an 80 day challenge whereby teams of 5 people collect miles as they do exercises and see how far round the world they can get in 80 days.

 The aim is to create a web site where people can enter the competition and log their activities through the 80 day competition.
 Different activities will generate different numbers of miles.

+But the 80 day concept goes beyond this.
+It turns out 80 days is a good timeframe to think about when working on a project.
+Technology is changing so fast nowadays that it is hard to look beyond that.

+So, the idea is come up with your goals for the next 80 days.
+During those 80 days make it up as you go along, pretty much as `Phileas Fogg`_ had to on his journet.

+And at the end of 80 days, just rinse and repeat.

 Blog
 ====